Anita Brooks Kirkland

 School Librarianship Specialist

 Anita served on the Ontario School Library Association‘s Council for close to a decade, as councillor for the Central West Region and as website editor.
 She was the association’s president in 2005, and the 2013 recipient of the association’s Award for Special Achievement.
 Anita has worked extensively on Ontario Library Association committees and project teams, and was the 2009 recipient of the association’s Larry Moore Distinguished Service Award.
-She served on the founding board of Knowledge Ontario, representing the K-12 school sector.
-Currently she is co-chair of The Association of Library Consultants and Coordinators of Ontario.
+She served on the founding board of Knowledge Ontario, representing the K-12 school sector, and also served as co-chair of The Association of Library Consultants and Coordinators of Ontario from 2011 to 2013.

-Anita was on the writing team for the program guideline, Together for Learning: School Libraries and the Emergence of the Learning Commons, and currently serves on the steering committee for the ongoing development of the associated Together for Learning website.
+Anita was a contributing writer for Ontario the program guideline, Together for Learning: School Libraries and the Emergence of the Learning Commons.
+Together for Learning captured a vision for the transformation of traditional school libraries into vibrant centres of a whole-school approach to inquiry learning, and has been influential beyond the borders of the province.
 The Together for Learning Project received the 2013 OLA President’s Award for Exceptional Achievement.

 I am pleased to be able to offer presentations and interactive workshops on a variety of topics.
 Please visit my Presentations page for areas of current interest.

 Visit my Presentations Archive page for presentation materials from current and past workshops.